Car Insurance Exclusions

-Catastrophic events: Death, injury, or damage sustained by nuclear accidents, war, or other catastrophic events are not covered by car insurance.
+Death, injury, or damage sustained by nuclear accidents, war, or other catastrophic events are not covered by car insurance.

 The named driver exclusion removes particular drivers from your policy, meaning they will not be covered under the policy.
 Normally, your policy works under a permissive use basis, meaning that if you loan your vehicle to someone, they are covered by your insurance in the event of an accident.

-However, if a driver is specifically excluded on your policy, insurance coverage no longer applies.
+However, if a driver is specifically excluded from your policy, insurance coverage no longer applies.
 There are a number of reasons that you might elect to exclude a driver.
 First and foremost, if that driver has a poor driving record or offenses — such as DUIs — excluding them could save you money on your premium.

 Most insurance policies sold by American insurance companies are valid only in the United States.
 Crossing into another country could void your coverage.
 However, it is often possible to add coverage that extends to countries such as Canada and Mexico.
 It is very important that you check with your insurance provider first.

 As your car depreciates, you can wind up owing more on your vehicle than it is currently worth.
 Even with full coverage, if your vehicle is a total loss, your insurance may only cover the current worth, leaving you on the hook for the difference.
 Gap insurance could be added to help make up the difference.

 There are certain vehicles that are not likely to be covered by a standard insurance policy:

 - Vehicles whose primary use is for racing